alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 From [here](https://www.reddit.com/r/neopets/comments/138swva/richest_neopian/)
 {: .centered }

-This botnet is pumping literally billions of NP into the economy each day, and it's pretty likely this is why item inflation has took off.
+This botnet is creating literally billions of NP each day, selling it for real money on black market sites, and pumping NP into the economy.
+It's pretty likely this is why item inflation has took off.
 It's a real problem, but I'm not sure TNT has an easy way out.
-Food Club is *the* recommended NP making tool for anyone who comes back to the site, and taking away free money is hard.
+Food Club is *the* recommended NP making tool for anyone who comes back to the site.
+Taking away free money is hard, and it's a site feature that's stayed the same for so long that it has its own inertia.
 They might revamp Food Club, but for now, go bet on those pirates.

 ![Food Club image](/public/np-guide/foodclub.png)
 {: .centered }